 Qualifications: BSc (Hons) Sheffield Hallam, MSc, PhD Loughborough University

 Personal Website: https://twitter.com/robtownsendPhD

-Prior to joining Te Huataki Waiora School of Health at the University of Waikato, I completed my PhD at Loughborough University researching coach learning and development in disability sport.
-My research interests include disability sport, coaching and coach education with broader interests in social theory and the use and advancement of qualitative methods.
-In particular, I am interested in critical analyses of the intersection of disability, sport and physical activity.
-In addition, I regularly serve as a reviewer for a number of international journals such as Qualitative Research in Sport, Exercise and Health, International Sport Coaching Journal, Sports Coaching Review, The Sociological Review, International Review for the Sociology of Sport, Sociology of Sport Journal, Sport in Society, Psychology of Sport and Exercise, and Journal of Applied Sport Psychology.
+Prior to joining Te Huataki Waiora School of Health at the University of Waikato, I completed my PhD at Loughborough University researching coaching in disability sport.

+I am a member of the International Sport Coaching Journal and Sports Coaching Review editorial boards.
+In addition, I regularly serve as a reviewer for a number of international journals such as Qualitative Research in Sport, Exercise and Health, Sport, Education and Society, Sports Coaching Review, International Sport Coaching Journal, The Sociological Review, International Review for the Sociology of Sport, Sociology of Sport Journal, Psychology of Sport and Exercise, and Journal of Applied Sport Psychology.

 Find more research publications by Robert Townsend

-Disabilities; Elite Athletes; Inclusive Education; Pedagogy; Professional Learning; Race and Gender in Sport; Social Issues in Sport; Sociology; Special Education; Sports
+Disabilities; Elite Athletes; Inclusive Education; Learning and Education; Pedagogy; Professional Learning; Social Issues in Sport; Sociology; Special Education; Sports

-Coaching, Coach Education, Coach Development, Disability Sport, Qualitative Research, Social Theory
+Coaching, Coach Education, Coach Development, Pedagogy, Disability Sport, Qualitative Research, Social Theory